 I have known Tony Blackburn forever.
 I count him as a friend, and I am appalled by the BBC's sacking of him.
 If Lord Tony Hall and the Corporation think that they can destroy his fine fifty-year career for the most threadbare of reasons - that he couldn't remember attending a meeting - they have lost the plot.

 What on earth are they doing?
-Shooting themselves in the foot, for one thing: Pick of the Pops has a greater audience than anything else on the BBC.
-The Daily Mail's story about this yet-another-historic-'sex abuse'-scandal does read, to me, as though the poor girl who took her own life all those years ago had self-esteem and mental health issues, and had created a fantasy life which, at such a vulnerable young age, she came to regret - then punished herself in the most tragic way.
-Awful for her and her family, of course - how do those left behind ever recover from that? - but devastating for Tony that all this should now resurface, tainting his name and robbing him of his job.
-He is a decent guy, a devoted husband to Debbie, and the proudest of fathers to beautiful, talented Victoria.
+Shooting themselves in the foot.
+Pick of the Pops has a greater audience than anything else on the BBC.
+The Daily Mail's story about this yet-another-historic-'sex abuse'-scandal reads, to me, as though the teenager who took her own life had self-esteem and mental health issues, and had created a fantasy life which, at such a vulnerable age, she came to regret - then punished herself in the most tragic way.
+Awful for her and her family - how do those left behind ever recover from that? - but devastating for Tony that all this should now resurface, tainting his name and robbing him of his job.
+He is a decent guy, a devoted husband to Debbie, and the proudest of fathers to talented Victoria.

 Time to do a Gambo and start writing a diary, TB.
 Do it today.
 Paul said it was the one thing that gave him a focus, kept him sane, and sustained him through months of fear, when at one point he believed that he would end his days in a prison cell.
 Finally, when charges were dropped and he emerged, relieved, he was able to translate the experience into a book.
 His memoir 'Love, Paul Gambaccini' was published last year.
 It set the record straight.
 He had the last laugh.